Daniel-Liu-c0deb0t/UMICollapse/README.md

 * `-T`: parallelize the deduplication of one single alignment position.
 The data structure can only be `naive`, `bktree`, and `fenwickbktree`.
 Default: false.
 * `--umi-sep`: separator string between the UMI and the rest of the read header.
 Default: `_`.
 * `--algo`: deduplication algorithm.
 Either `cc` for connected components, `adj` for adjacency, or `dir` for directional.
 Default: `dir`.
 * `--merge`: method for identifying which UMI to keep out of every two UMIs.
 Either `any`, `avgqual`, or `mapqual`.
-Default: `mapqual`.
+Default: `mapqual` for SAM/BAM mode, `avgqual` for FASTQ mode.
 * `--data`: data structure used in deduplication.
 Either `naive`, `combo`, `ngram`, `delete`, `trie`, `bktree`, `sortbktree`, `ngrambktree`, `sortngrambktree`, or `fenwickbktree`.
 Default: `ngrambktree`.
+* `--two-pass`: use a separate two-pass algorithm for SAM/BAM deduplication.
+This may be slightly slower, but it should use much less memory if the reads are approximately sorted by alignment coordinate.
+Default: false.

 ## Java Virtual Machine Memory
 If you need more memory to process larger datasets, then modify the `umicollapse` file. `-Xms` represents the initial heap size, `-Xmx` represents the max heap size, and `-Xss` represents the stack size.
+If memory usage is still is an issue, use the `--two-pass` option to save memory when the reads are approximately sorted (this is not a strict requirement, its just that when reads with the same alignment coordinate are close together in the file, they do not have to be kept in memory for very long).